 - 1 tsp cinnamon

-- Grease and flour the bottom of a 9x5 loaf pan
+- Preheat the oven to 350 degrees fahrenheit.
+Grease and lightly flour the bottom and sides of a 9x5 loaf pan, set it aside.

-- Pour/scoop your batter into your loaf pan
+- Pour or scoop the batter into the prepared loaf pan

-- Cool in pan for 10 minutes and then remove to finish cooling on wire rack
+- Cool the bread in the pan for 10 minutes and then transfer it to finish cooling on a wire rack.

 If you like this twist on traditional zucchini bread, maybe you’ll like these other zucchini bread recipes too:

 Double Chocolate Zucchini Bread